Penguin Panic and Panda Phobia, a Q&A on the Google Update & What Negative SEO is

 I’ve been hearing a lot about Negative SEO, is this related?

 The obvious worry that comes from the penalties that Google is attaching to unnatural links is that it is very easy to buy a load of keyword rich anchor text links and point them at someone else’s site in the hope of giving them a penalty.
 This is also known as negative SEO or Link Bombing.
 There is some evidence that this can work, but it is far from clear.
 The biggest case so far was experiment targeting Dan Thies’ site (SEO Fast Start) with exact match keywords for four phrases.
-On the 22 March 2012 SEO Fast Start ranked as following for keywords below.
+On the 22 March 2012 SEO Fast Start ranked as following for the keywords below.

 - Dan Thies: # 1